 I feel motivated to not only share my grief journey and thoughts regarding child loss but also to push against the stigma surrounding homicide loss.
 To this end, I have written A Four-Part Article On Homicide Loss.

 I seek to break the silence about this type of grief and the challenges faced by families having to live in the aftermath of such loss.
 The unique problems that come with homicide are often overlooked by society.
 In the article Murder As Entertainment And the Psychology of Fear, I shine a light on society’s fascination with violence and how it affects survivors of homicide.
-Crisis, Trauma and the Justice System explores in detail the difficulties faced by co-victims and how those in their community can help them.
+Crisis, Trauma, and the Justice System explores in detail the difficulties faced by co-victims and how those in their community can help them.
 Lastly, in the final part Emotional Support in the Initial Stages and Beyond I look at the psychological and emotional challenges co-victims face.
 I shall continue to write about homicide loss, and more recently speak publicly, record podcasts and take part in a Swiss TV documentary about homicide loss and traumatic grief, in order to help eradicate the stigma surrounding this type of loss.